|Lecturer:||Ao.Univ.-Prof. Dr. Keith Andrews|

 This is where I will post news and announcements and where you should ask any questions you might have.

 |Aims and Objectives of Course:||

-A mixture of lecture, practical, and seminar with lots of group discussion.
+A mixture of lecture, seminar, and practical work.

 Experience in experimental design and statistics (psychology) would be a bonus, but is not necessary.

 This is an advanced course at postgrad (Master's) level.
 The number of students is limited to 20 to encourage participation and discussion.
 Places usually fill up very fast.
 Two places are reserved for incoming exchange students.

 Priority will be given to PhD and Master's students in one of the computer science degree programmes (sign up for the Main Group).
 Students in other degree programmes will be allocated places at the first lecture in chronological order of registration as far as places are still available (sign up for the Reserve Group).

 After the unregistration deadline, if you wish to unregister from the course, please contact me by email.
 Depending on how far the course has already progressed, I will either unregister you without penalty or (more likely) grade your work up to that point.